RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #801

+Working on filtering the hunks from the `git diff` in order to only grab hunks based on if they are related to a file being committed.
+This should be done.
+And then the next part is to grab the diffs from untracked files and already staged files.

 ## #798, #799, #800

 I updated the `import` command to support a 2nd parameter so I can start